-With 60 minutes allotted to 60 questions, test-takers have approximately one minute per question on the ACT Math section.
-The math questions are ordered from easiest to most difficult.
-How a test-taker should allocate her ACT Math prep time is different from student to student.
-Students with practice scores in the teens or low twenties should allocate a larger percentage of time on the earlier questions.
-The difficult questions at the end of the test are likely out of range for these students.
+How a test-taker should allocate their ACT Math prep time varies from student to student.
+Students with practice scores in the teens or low twenties should allocate a larger percentage of time on the earlier questions, because the difficult questions at the end of the test may be out of range for these students.
 Therefore, it’s best to spend sufficient time on the easier questions to guarantee as many points as possible.
 High school students with scores in the high twenties or low thirties, however, should get through the beginning questions quickly.
 Then they have more time to spend on the more difficult questions at the end.
-All of the test questions are multiple choice.
-The correct answer to the math questions is among five possible answer choices.

 Don’t underestimate the role that time plays on the ACT Math test.
 The ACT is a performance – it doesn’t matter that you know all the math if you can’t do the math in the time you’re allotted!
 When you’re practicing, time yourself.
 If you find it impossible to finish 60 questions in 60 minutes, try giving yourself 75 minutes to start, and reduce that time with each subsequent practice test you take.
 When you’re reviewing your answers, don’t just look at which questions you got right or wrong, but consider the amount of time you spent on each question.
 Eventually, you’ll begin to notice patterns that will allow you to use your ACT Math prep time more strategically.
 If you’re spending lots of time on trigonometry questions but only getting half of them right, it may be in your best interest in the short term to skip trigonometry questions altogether so you can use that time on questions you’re more likely to get correct.
 It also helps to use full length official ACTs for your ACT mathematics test prep.

 How you should choose which topics for your ACT Math prep first will depend greatly on your current mathematical strengths.
 Students with scores in the teens or low twenties would do well to study up on basic algebra (including pre algebra), basic geometry (including plane geometry and coordinate geometry), and functions.
 Once you see improvements in your scores, we suggest you move on to trigonometry and some of the topics that occur less frequently.
 Only when you’re finally scoring in the thirties should you learn a rare topic like matrices.
-You might never see a matrix question on a practice test.
-But knowing these rare topics could be the difference between a 35 and a 36 on the ACT Math section.
+You might never see a matrix question on a practice test, but being familiar with these rarer topics could be the difference between a 35 and a 36 on the ACT Math section.